Electric vegetable chopper vs manual chopper side by side

 Can You Own Both?
 (Yes — Here Is Why It Makes Sense)

-The honest answer is that electric and manual choppers are not competing products — they are complementary tools.
-At a combined cost of Rs 3,796 (Rs 2,497 + Rs 1,299), owning both is still cheaper than most food processors and gives you more flexibility than either one alone.
+The honest answer is that electric and manual choppers are not competing products.
+They are complementary tools.
+At a combined cost of Rs 3,796, owning both is still cheaper.
+That is Rs 2,497 plus Rs 1,299.
+This is less than most food processors.
+You get more flexibility than either one alone.

 Here is how they work together in a real Indian kitchen:

 This is not an upsell.
 If you can only buy one, choose based on the comparison table above.
-But if your budget allows both, the combination covers every cooking scenario an Indian kitchen can throw at you — from a quick weeknight dal to a festival-day biryani for 15 people during a power cut.
+But if your budget allows both, the combination covers every cooking scenario an Indian kitchen can throw at you.
+You can make a quick weeknight dal.
+You can make a festival-day biryani for 15 people during a power cut.

 Quick decision guide: